|The Proverbs of Solomon|

 “who pursues unjust gain.”
 The Hebrew is an idiom and does not make sense when translated into English, which explains why there are so many different English translations.
 The Hebrew is more literally, “all who cuts off a cut” (B. Waltke, Proverbs) but the word “cut” used in that context refers to unjust gain, almost like we might say in English that the thieves each got a “cut” of the loot.
 The NET text note picks up the idea of “cut” referring to unjust gain and goes with those who “unjustly gain unjust gain.”
 The English Bibles try to bring the Hebrew idiom into English, some being more literal, some simply trying to find some sort of equivalent English idea: “greedy of gain” (ASV; KJV; cp.
 CJB); “greedy for unjust gain” (ESV); “gains by violence” (NASB); “make profit dishonestly (HCSB); “go after ill-gotten gain” (NIV); “greedy for money” (NLT).

 “Wisdom.”
 We can see from the scope of Proverbs and from the context of this verse that “Wisdom” is being used figuratively—it is being portrayed as a person; a woman.
-Taking a concept and speaking of it as if it were a person is the figure of speech “personification,” and personification is quite common in the Bible, especially in the Hebrew poetry.
+Taking a concept and speaking of it as if it were a person is the figure of speech “personification,” and personification zoomorphisms are quite common in the Bible, especially in Hebrew poetry (zoomorphism is described below).

-“Personification” occurs when something that is not a person is described as a person.
+“Personification” occurs when something that is not a person is described as a person or ascribed the attributes of a person.
 We humans relate so well to other humans that referring to something as a person often makes a complex subject easy to understand.
 Personification can also make an abstract idea or thought easier to understand than literal narrative does because it uses concrete imagery from human experience, so the Bible often uses personification when describing intangible concepts.

 Whereas stating something factually gives us information, the figure of speech personification communicates both information and emotion well.
 For example, saying the people of Israel broke their covenant with God gives us information but does not communicate much emotion.
 In contrast, referring to Israel as a woman and saying she deserted her husband and committed adultery with her pagan lovers gives us the information but also brings up a host of emotions.
 Similarly, we can very factually say the earth will be blessed when it is restored to a pristine state in the Messianic Kingdom, or we can communicate the joy and excitement by personification and say, “the mountains and the hills will break forth into singing…and all the trees of the fields will clap their hands” (Isa.
 55:12).